miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 VSCode has browser-encumbered sluggishness -- and a whole tower of kooky dependencies from Electron/Chromium to NodeJS -- all of which bog it down while at the same time are classics of the tech hamsterwheel meat-grinder.
 How long do you think that will last as tech forges ahead?
+They're going to go out of style, making a new opportunity for vendors to move in and make money or entitle you into new tools and habits that lock you into their ecosystem.

-I'm not saying don't use them.
-I use Cursor AI every day myself -- but while knowing that none of the specifics of the muscle memory I'm developing (`Ctrl` + `Shift` + `P`) are future-proof.
+I'm not saying don't use VSCode and its forks!
+I use Cursor AI every day myself -- but do it while knowing that none of the specifics of the muscle memory you develop (`Ctrl` + `Shift` + `P`) are future-proof.
+Prepare for a **POOF!**

 What about Zed?
 Who's Zed?
 Zed's not dead... yet.
 Stop this atrocity in the tech profession.
 Learn one macro system once for life: **VIM**... and then learn how